-On May 31st 2007, Doc not only displayed his robotic-like efficiency,
+On May 31st 2007, Doc not only displayed his robotic-like efficiency, but his sheer quickness as well.

 For this week’s Acid Flashback Friday, we take a look back at one of the quickest games in Blue Jays history; when Roy Halladay and Mark Buehrle completed a game in one hour and fifty minutes.